bethsmith0623/SEI-CC_4/work/w08/d3/03-04-uploading-images-django/uploading-images-django.md

 - the `boto3` library
 - the `Photo` Model
-- the `uuid` utility library that will help us generate random strings
+- Python's `uuid` utility that will help us generate random strings

 ```python
 # views.py